 Is your PC acting up after installing a new Windows update?
 If so, rolling back the update could be a simple and effective fix.
 Sometimes, updates come with bugs and errors that can negatively impact your experience with the operating system.

-There are two main ways to uninstall a Windows Update:
+Ways to uninstall a Windows Update:

 - Using Safe Mode & Recovery Options – Restart your computer in Safe Mode to uninstall problematic updates more effectively.